lab596/civiform/Getting-started.md

 This guide helps you get started running and interacting with a local development server, as well as tests.

-## Getting started with Git and cloning the CiviForm repo
+## Getting started with Git, Docker, and the CiviForm repo

 Start here!
 This step is a prerequisite for everything that follows, even if you only want to interact with a local development server without pushing changes.